-Below is the general process for applying to AISC Certification.
-The process takes roughly six to seven months conservatively.
+Below is the general process for applying for AISC Certification.
+The process takes roughly seven to eight months conservatively.
 If you have specific questions, please contact AISC Certification at email@example.com or 312.670.7520.

-- AISC will review the form and send an email requesting an extended application, prerequisite documents, and fee.
+- AISC will review the form and send an email requesting an extended application, Application Documentation Submittals (see Application Document Submittals drop-down toward the bottom of this page), and fee.

-- The applicant will submit completed extended application, prerequisite documents (including quality manual), and fee.
+- The applicant will submit a completed extended application, Application Documentation Submittals (including quality manual), and a fee.

 - AISC will perform an Eligibility Review for all programs and endorsements the applicant has applied.